Storage Unit Prices in 2024

 • Specials or add-ons

-Facility Type
+Factor #1: Facility Type

-The type of self storage facility that you rent from will affect the price.
+The type of self-storage facility that you rent from will affect the price.
 As you explore your options, you should be mindful of the types of rentals that are available:

-• Self storage — This option gives you access to a secure rental unit, but you are responsible for moving and storing your belongings.
+• Self-storage—This option gives you access to a secure rental unit, but you are responsible for moving and storing your belongings.

 • Peer-to-peer storage — Peer-to-peer storage options are a fraction of the cost of traditional rental options.
 You can use a peer-to-peer platform like Neighbor to find this type of storage space.

 Not sure what kind of storage unit to get?
 Use our guide on types of storage units to help you choose the perfect solution for your needs.
+For more information on the differences between self-service storage (or “self-storage”) vs. full-service storage, check out this article.

-Location
+Factor #2: Location

 Your storage location can drive up your storage unit price.
 Public storage facilities in urban areas are often more expensive due to high demand.
 However, you may be able to save money if you’re willing to drive further to use a storage unit in a less populated area.

-Size of Unit
+Factor #3: Size of Unit

-Before deciding on a storage unit to rent, think about how much space you need.
+Before deciding what storage unit to rent, think about how much space you need.
 Take the time to calculate the square footage that your items will take up, and be as precise as possible so that you don’t end up wasting any space.
 You should also learn how to organize the unit efficiently to maximize every square foot.

 Here’s a breakdown of what some of the most common storage sizes are similar to: